rahul-gharat/dronahq-docs/docs/reference/Utility.md

 ## CONFETTI()

-`UTILITY.CONFETTI()` method can be used to trigger conffetti action.
+`UTILITY.CONFETTI()` method can be used to trigger confetti action.

 <span style={{fontSize: 24}}>Usage</span>